 All class rolls are available to faculty via the Faculty Center.
-It is recommended that faculty members consult their class rolls on the Faculty Center frequently to monitor enrollments, which are subject to changes during the first few days of class.
-Any student who is not listed on a class roster shall be sent to the Registrar's Office to determine the reason for the omission.
-Any student who has registered after class has begun, typically during Drop/Add, will be on the Faculty Center class roll.
+It is recommended that faculty members consult their class rolls frequently to monitor enrollments, which may change during the first few days of class.
+Any student who attends but is not listed on a class roster should be sent to the Registrar's Office to determine the reason for the omission.
+Any student who registers after classes have begun, typically during the add/drop period, will appear on the Faculty Center class roll.

-5.04.08 Change of Schedule (Drop and Add Process)
+5.04.08 Changes to Student Schedules (Drop and Add Process)

-Changes in schedules (Drop or Add) do not become official until the student adds or drops a class through their myNSU account.
+Changes in schedules do not become official until the student adds or drops a class through their myNSU account.
 Student questions should be directed to the Office of the Registrar.
-The Add/Drop deadline for each term, including accelerated terms, is published in the annual academic calendar.
+The add/drop deadline for each term, including accelerated terms, is published in the annual academic calendar.